Illinois Beach State Park: Geology

 The park is located in the 12 mile long Zion Beach Ridge Plain.
 The Zion Beach Ridge Plain is 3,700 years old and composed of curvilinear ridge-and-swale topography.
 The beach ridges support black oak savanna habitat, while wetlands dominate the swales.
 The Zion Beach Ridge Plain has been migrating south throughout the late Holocene: the northern portion of the beach ridge erodes; freed sediment is then transported through the dominantly southward littoral drift and deposited on the southern portion of the beach ridge.
 This erosion and subsequent accretion process created the characteristically curved ridges and swales of the park as the complex migrates south.
+To prevent erosion, rubble ridges were erected along the shoreline which also formed habitats for aquatic species.
 The northern unit of Illinois Beach State Park experiences rapid rates of erosion, which was exacerbated by the construction of North Point Marina in 1989 and reaches highs of 60 ft per year.
 The southward migration of the beach ridge plain has been disrupted by the construction of Waukegan Harbor.
 Erosion in the north unit of the park is exacerbated during periods of high lake level.
 As Lake Michigan has entered a period near record high lake levels since 2014, the park is experiencing rapid transgression of the shoreline.
+As of 2024, 22 breakwaters have been installed to help prevent the erosion of the coastline.
+The coastline has built back up slowly through this installment.

 Access

 The entry to the beach is usually from a parking area on its north side: north of this lot is usually the most crowded area in the summer time.
 South, the beach is less crowded and a mile of shoreline extends to an inlet into a wetland.
 Depending on weather conditions this inlet may be blocked by a berm from the lake waters, and again depending on weather conditions the water inside the berm may be significantly warmer than Lake Michigan which is rather cold until August.

+The beach also contains ADA accessible ramps, paths, restrooms and picnicking.